Jai Lucas: Coaching

-After Scheyer took over as the Duke head coach at the end of the 2021-22 season, he hired Lucas as an assistant coach, the first Duke assistant who hadn’t played for the Blue Devils in 30 years.
+After Scheyer took over as the Duke head coach at the end of the 2021–22 season, he hired Lucas as an assistant coach, the first Duke assistant who hadn't played for the Blue Devils in 30 years.

+On March 6, 2025, Lucas was named head coach of the Miami Hurricanes.

 Family

 Lucas is from a well-known basketball family.
 His father, John Lucas II, was an All-American at Maryland who went on to a 14-year career in the NBA and was later head coach of three NBA teams.
 His older brother, John Lucas III, was a star at Baylor and Oklahoma State who played two seasons for the Houston Rockets, then continued his career in Italy, and most recently played for the Minnesota Timberwolves.